 Practice: Use a detailed drawing to show your plan.

 A crucial part of STEM learning is working in teams.
-Teamwork involves brainstorming with your fellow classmates, picking the best idea as a group, building a model together, and thinking of ways to improve it.
+Teamwork involves brainstorming with your fellow classmates, picking the best idea as a group, building a model together, and thinking of ways to .
+DO NOT SUBMIT